Periodic Orbits of Gross Pitaevskii in the Disc with Vortices Following Point Vortex Flow: Periodic Solutions to Gross-Pitaevskii via Linking

 \section{Periodic Solutions to Gross-Pitaevskii via Linking}

-In this section, we expand on the results of the preceding section, using a completely different approach.
-Given a relative equilibrium for the point vortex flow with time period $T,$ for $\e > 0$ sufficiently small, we construct periodic solutions to the Gross Pitaevskii equation that have the \textit{same time period} $T,$ and follow the given relative equilibrium to point vortex flow as $\e \to 0.$ The crucial advantage of the approach of the present section, in comparison to that of the previous section is that we are able to construct periodic solutions to Gross Pitaevskii in which vortices of degrees $+1$ and $-1$ \textit{co-exist for all time}.
-As far as we are aware, in the presence of a Dirichlet boundary condition, such solutions to Gross Pitaevskii in which vortices of opposite degree co-exist for all time without succumbing to \textit{vortex annihilation}, are new.
-The approach of this section also permits the analysis of multi-ring solutions.
+In this section, we expand on the results of the preceding section, using a completely different approach that is topological.
+Given a relative equilibrium for the point vortex flow with time period $T,$ for $\e > 0$ sufficiently small, we construct periodic solutions to the Gross Pitaevskii equation that have the \textit{same time period} $T,$ and follow the given relative equilibrium to point vortex flow as $\e \to 0.$ The approach of this section also permits the analysis of multi-ring solutions with vortices of degrees $\pm 1$ coexisting.

 We present the results of this section in two main theorems, viz.
 Theorems \ref{thm:existence} and \ref{thm:asymptotics}.
-Theorem \ref{thm:existence} concerns itself with existence of periodic solutions to Gross Pitaevskii for sufficiently small $\e.$ Existence is proved by adapting a localized topological linking argument of \cite{LinMinMax} to find critical points of the functional $\cale^{\omega_0},$ where $\omega_0$ is related to the time-period of rotation of the given relative equilibrium of (PVF) via formula \eqref{eq:period formula}.
-In the second main Theorem \ref{thm:asymptotics} we study asymptotics as $\e \to 0$ of the time periodic solutions constructed in Theorem \ref{thm:existence}.
+Theorem \ref{thm:existence} concerns itself with existence of periodic solutions to Gross Pitaevskii for sufficiently small $\e,$ while Theorem \ref{thm:asymptotics} concerns itself with $\e \to 0$ asymptotics.
+For the convenience of the reader, we begin by informally sketching the ideas involved in the proofs of these theorems. \textbf{Sketch of the ideas in the proof:} Existence of periodic orbits to GP corresponding to a given relative equilibrium is proved by obtaining critical points of the functional $\cale^{\omega_0},$ defined by